How to Raise a Grievance at Work: A Practical Guide

 A grievance is a formal complaint to your employer about something at work — unfair treatment, bullying, a contract dispute, or anything else affecting you.
 Raising one properly creates a paper trail, gives your employer the chance to fix things, and protects your position if matters escalate.

-Important: What you write in your grievance can be used as evidence if your case goes to tribunal.
-This makes it essential to be accurate, specific, and considered in how you frame your complaint.
-More on this below.
+What you write in your grievance can be used as evidence if your case goes to tribunal.
+Be accurate, specific, and considered in how you frame your complaint.

-Strip away the jargon and a grievance is simply a formal way of saying: "I have a problem at work and I want you to deal with it."
+Strip away the jargon: a grievance is a formal way of saying "I have a problem at work and I want you to deal with it."

 The difference between a grievance and a casual complaint is documentation.
-When you raise a formal grievance, your employer is obliged to investigate it, meet with you to discuss it, and give you a written outcome.
+When you raise a formal grievance, your employer must investigate it, meet with you, and give you a written outcome.
 It goes on record.

 This matters because: